 What Size Is 4mm Knitting Needles? – helpful Facts

-Choosing Your Knitting Needle: Sizes of Needles
+Choosing Your Knitting Needle Size

 Knitting Needle Sizes Old And New